Self-Transformation through the Lam-rim Graded Stages

 But here we have to differentiate between the obtaining cause and the immediately preceding condition.
 Once the obtaining cause, here being the tendency or the seed, has ripened, then it's finished.
 It's not going to continue to generate unhappiness or ordinary happiness forever, like an immediately preceding condition is going to produce an endless continuum of just mental activity.
 It's different.

 We also have tendencies of disturbing emotions.
-And the tendency of a disturbing emotion is going to ripen into, again, experiencing anger, or experiencing attachment, etc., as part of that moment of cognition, an obtaining cause.
+And the tendency of a disturbing emotion is going to ripen into, again, experiencing anger, or experiencing attachment, etc., as part of that moment of cognition, so the tendency is present as the obtaining cause of the disturbing emotion.
 Now, karmic tendencies are neutral phenomena, completely neutral; neither constructive or destructive.
 But, various moments of our experience are going to be either constructive or destructive.
 So we have another aspect of karmic aftermath, which I translate as "karmic force" or "potential."
 So we have positive force and negative force, positive potential and negative potential.
 That's usually translated unfortunately as "merit" and "sin."
-Andthese are either constructive or destructive and that is the obtaining cause for our moment of cognition to be either constructive or destructive.
+And these are either constructive or destructive and that is the obtaining cause for our moment of cognition to be either constructive or destructive.

 In addition, according to the – now we have to go into the Indian tenet systems – the Vaibhashika system and the Prasangika system according to Gelug – I must confess I don't know whether the other Tibetan traditions also include this in the Prasangika presentation – but we also have a nonrevealing form as part of the karmic aftermath of either physical or verbal karmic actions, which starts when we begin the action and end, and continues after we finish the action, and will continue so long as we have the intention to repeat that type of action.
 If we vow, "I'm never going to do that again," then we lose that nonrevealing form.
 It's a very, very subtle form, not made of atoms.
 It's called nonrevealing because it doesn't reveal the initial motivation with which it was practiced.